markterweele/windows-itpro-docs/windows/deployment/update/wufb-compliancedeadlines.md

 > - When these policies are used, [user settings for notifications](waas-wufb-csp-mdm.md#user-settings-for-notifications) are also used on clients running Windows 11, version 22H2 and later.
 > - When **Specify deadlines for automatic updates and restarts** is used, updates will be downloaded and installed as soon as they are offered.
 > - When **Specify deadlines for automatic updates and restarts** is used, download, installation, and reboot settings stemming from the [Configure Automatic Updates](waas-restart.md#schedule-update-installation) are ignored.
+>    - For Windows 11 clients, starting with the December 10, 2024 update, [Configure Automatic Updates](waas-restart.md#schedule-update-installation) are ignored once the deadline passes.

 # [Policy setting for Windows 11, version 21H2 and earlier](#tab/2h2policy)